DevSensei: PR Workflow Automation

 Auto-Merge Use Cases

-action makes it simpler to automatically accept lower risk pull requests by merging quickly.
-As it is based on Bitbucket’s Auto Merge feature, after scheduling, Bitbucket will still prevent merge if there is a veto from one of the merge checks enabled for your repository (for example the "Code Owners minimum approvals", controlled with the add-codeowners
+The schedule-auto-merge action makes it simpler to automatically accept lower risk pull requests by merging quickly.
+As it is based on Bitbucket’s Auto Merge feature, after scheduling, Bitbucket will still prevent merge if there is a veto from one of the merge checks enabled for your repository (for example anything in the merge-checks section).

 Fast track code based on a |